 Will Changing My Address Update It Everywhere?

-The short answer is no, the only thing that changes is your mailing address.
-You will need to change your address everywhere.
-Luckily, we have a guide on that as well.
-Check it out to make sure you cover all of your bases before you make your move.
+The short answer is no. The thing that changes is your mailing address.
+You will need to change your address wherever necessary.
+Check to make sure you cover your bases before moving.